 The cost of buying a new home now almost equals that of a pre-existing home, a frustrating reality in today's housing market.

 The median sale price for new homes in August was $420,600, a mere 1% higher than pre-existing homes at $416,700, during the same period.
+Measured by a rolling average of 12 months, the premium for buying a new home is at its lowest level since the 1980s.

 ADVERTISEMENT